chendar3/sc-dispenser/readme.md

 **Author:** Chendar

-**Version:** 1.0.3
+**Version:** 1.1.0

 **Description:**
-Simple addon for making skillchains using immancence on a scholar and bursting off of those if enabled.
+Simple addon for making skillchains using immanence on a scholar and bursting off of those if enabled.
 Note: Does not keep track of stratagem usage and timing may very well be off if you don't have capped (80%) fast cast on your scholar.

 **Abbreviations:** scd